EugeneOrzie/Jun/source/_posts/Leetcode-Solution-6-7-8-9.md

 ## 8. String to Integer (atoi)

 It is interesting to implement c function **atoi**.
 In order to implement a function, it is important to determine the requirements.

+## 9. Palindrome Number
+This question is a easy one.
+It could reuse the function of problem 7.